Aidan Turner: Career

 After graduating, Turner appeared in several theatre plays, including The Plough and the Stars, Romeo and Juliet, and A Cry from Heaven.

 Turner's television acting career began in 2007 with an uncredited appearance on the first episode of The Tudors.
 In the same year he produced and starred in the film Porcelain, directed by Gavin Cleland, which was shot in a convent in Dublin.
 However only a trailer of the movie was ever released.

 Between 2008 and 2009, he appeared in a recurring role on The Clinic.
 Appearing in 18 episodes as Ruairí McGowan, he followed The Clinic with a BBC production, Desperate Romantics.
 He portrayed Dante Gabriel Rossetti in all six episodes of the show, which aired in 2009.
-Turner played the vampire John Mitchell on the supernatural drama programme Being Human during the first three series from 2009 to 2011, for which he received widespread praise.

 His film career began with two short films, The Sound of People and Matterhorn, both in 2007.
 He later played Mal in the thriller feature film Alarm (2008).

+Turner played the vampire John Mitchell on the supernatural drama programme Being Human during the first three series from 2009 to 2011, for which he received widespread praise.
 His role on Being Human brought Turner to the attention of Sir Peter Jackson, who cast him as the dwarf Kíli in The Hobbit trilogy (2012–2014).
-In 2014, he won the Empire Award for Best Male Newcomer for the second film in the series, The Desolation of Smaug, which had been released the previous year.
-In 2013, he also played shadowhunter-turned-werewolf Luke Garroway in The Mortal Instruments: City of Bones.
+In 2014, he won the Empire Award for Best Male Newcomer for the second film in the series, The Desolation of Smaug.

+In 2013, Turner also portrayed shadowhunter-turned-werewolf Luke Garroway in the film adpation of Cassandra Clare's The Mortal Instruments fantasy series.
+He acted opposite of Lily Collins, Jamie Campbell Bower, Lena Headey, Robert Sheehan, and Jonathan Rhys.

 In the 2015 BBC TV miniseries And Then There Were None, based on the Agatha Christie novel, he plays the cynical mercenary Philip Lombard.

 Turner performed the title role of Ross Poldark in the 2015 revival of the BBC series.
 At the National Television Awards ceremony in 2016, Turner was presented with the "Impact Award" for his performance in Poldark.

+In 2021, Turner led the Italian series Leonardo, portraying the titular artist.
+He also had a role in the ITV police procedural The Suspect as Dr Joseph O'Loughlin.

+Turner took on the role of Glenn Lapthorne, a professional tennis coach accused of sexually abusing his former underage protege (portrayed by Ella Lily Hyland), in the 2023 British drama Fifteen-Love.

+In 2024, Turner had the leading role of Declan O'Hara in Disney+'s Rivals, an adaption of Jilly Cooper's Rutshire Chronicles.
+He starred alongside David Tennant, Victoria Smurfit, Alex Hassell, Bella Maclean, Nafessa Williams, Katherine Parkinson, and Danny Dyer.

 Personal life

 In 2017, Turner met actress Caitlin FitzGerald.
-They married in August 2020, and FitzGerald gave birth to their child in January 2022.
+He also bought an 18th-century house in East London that year.
+The couple married in August 2020; they have a child together, born in January 2022.